Broughton High School, Edinburgh: Description

+In May 2024 Angus Robertson MSP for Edinburgh Central visited Broughton High School.
+Mr Robertson commended the school for its sustained improvements in attainment for the since 2014.

+On 28th September the Headteacher was invited as a Local Hero to the 25th Anniversary of the opening of the Scottish Parliament.

 HMI(E) report

 In the last report, issued in September 2011, Her Majesty's Inspectorate of Education concluded that areas of strength were the school's leadership, care and welfare and specialist provisions.
 It stated that development was required on areas such as overall achievement, expectations and consistency.

 In February 2014, the school received a follow-up report which concluded that improvements had been made.
 The report stated that S4-S6 attainment in 2013 was the highest in the last three years.